Sumukh/Ignite/README.md

 flask run
 ```

-You may also want to change some of the constants in `appname.constants`
+You may also want to change some of the constants in `appname.constants` and the `helpers/branding.py` to change the name of the application in the UI.

 ## Deployment